 The role of our Serious Crime Analysis Section

-SCAS receive case files for offences meeting specific criteria from a network of contact officers located in every police force in the UK.
-This information is then coded onto ViCLAS (Violent Crime Linkage Analysis System), the in house SCAS database which allows specific details of both the offence and known suspects or offender to be captured.
+SCAS hold the national remit to conduct analysis on behalf of police forces covering England, Wales, Scotland and Northern Ireland.
+Case files are received for offences meeting specific criteria from a network of Contact Officers located in every police force in the UK.
+This information is then coded onto ViCLAS (Violent Crime Linkage Analysis System), the in house SCAS database, which allows specific details of both the offence and known or unknown offenders to be captured.

-Cases are then subject to Comparative Case Analysis in order to identify any similar offences held on ViCLAS.
-Bespoke reports are sent out to force including details of similar offences or potential suspects identified.
+Cases are then subject to comparative case analysis in order to identify any similar offences held on the database.
+Bespoke reports are sent out to force including details of crimes that are potentially linked or any possible suspects identified.
+The information held on the database can also be utilised to provide statistical support to assist prosecution.

 - 'Secrets of the Crime Analysts’ (BBC News article)